gscrow/dressipi-com/cookies.markdown

 We use cookies if you have a Dressipi account, use the Dressipi solutions or visit our retail partners who use Dressipi solutions and plug ins.

-They enable us to identify you or your device, secure access to your account (including helping us know if someone attempts to login in to your account from a different device), easily enable you to connect your profile to retailers in our network and serve individually personalised clothing and outfit recommendations to you.
+They enable us to identify you or your device, secure access to your account (including helping us know if someone attempts to login in to your account from a different device), easily enable you to connect your profile to retailers in our network and serve individually personalized clothing and outfit recommendations to you.

 ## How Long Does Dressipi Use Cookies For?

-Dressipi only uses cookies for as long as is necessary in order to provide the most optimised services to you.
+Dressipi only uses cookies for as long as is necessary in order to provide the most optimized services to you.
 In accordance with the law, Dressipi will never use cookies within its own controlled online environments for longer than 24 months following your acceptance of our cookies.
 Your acceptance of our cookies may be continuously refreshed as you use our services, for example when you update your profile data via our online platform, via the account settings page or when your consent is collated when you visit our site or use our services.
 Further details about how long our cookies are used are set out in the table below.

 ## What Types Of Cookies Does Dressipi Use?